AnnaVM/Twitter_API/README.md

 </figure>

-Looking at time of day when tweets are published with an iPhone vs on Android plateform:
+- Looking at time of day when tweets are published with an iPhone vs on Android plateform:
 <figure>
   <img style="float: right;" src="https://github.com/AnnaVM/Twitter_API/blob/master/images/hour_graph.png"
    alt="hours of tweets"
     width="456">
   <figcaption>Fig3. - Graph of when tweets from Android vs iPhone are published</figcaption>
 </figure>

+## Richness of vocabulary

+Part of Speech tag (`nltk` package) as well as Stanford (Nom)